 Rules Against Selling Points

-While churning credit cards, many people end up accumulating tens of thousands of reward miles or points.
+Many people end up accumulating tens of thousands of reward miles or points.
 Some who don't want to use the points have turned to selling points to a broker who then acts as a travel agency to use the points to book travel for someone else.

 Virtually all credit card companies ban this practice and it can end in having your account frozen, losing all of your points, and even getting a lifetime ban from the credit card company.